aqilredza/Kshopper/energetic-rabbit-buzz-main/README.md

 - Shopping cart and checkout
 - Admin dashboard for managing products and requests
 - Real-time chat between users and admins for custom requests
+- Customizable About Us page with admin profile management

 ## Tech Stack
 - React + TypeScript with Vite